Stantheman/rss2text/README.md

 The default value is to cache.

-- __\--cache-dir__
+- __\--cache\_dir__

-This options specifies the directory in which to store cached information.
+This option specifies the directory in which to store cached information.
 This option does nothing if caching is disabled.

 The default location for the cache is under /tmp/rss2text

+- __\--cookie\_path__

+Specifies the location of a cookie to be sent along with the request.
+The cookie must be saved in Netscape format (or more usefully: the format that "curl" saves cookies in.

+rss2text by default does not send any cookie along with requests.

 # DESCRIPTION